mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 The following sections outlines resources designed to be practitioners and participants as well as fellow researchers.

 <!-- Note: To do this some areas of context are outlined which may end up in the opening chapters. -->
 The 3M model is illustrated using supporting resources that have emerged from the research process.
 The resources have been created under an open licence (CC-BY-SA) which allows them to be freely used and adapted.
-A full description of resources created for Make Code is presented below and a summary of those created for Glitch and Phaser.

 ![Figure 1.3.
 Synthesising diagram of 3M Game Making Model](./Pictures/3msynthesis.png){ width=80% }

 | **Missions**         | **Maps**             | **Methods**          |